m4gshm/gollections/README.md

 )
 ```

-The `Loop` function retrieves a next element from a dataset and returns
+The `Loop` function returns a next element from a dataset and returns
-`ok==true` if successful.
+`ok==true` on success. `ok==false` means there are no more elements in
+the dataset.
-The `KVLoop` behaves similar but returns a key/value pair.
+The `KVLoop` behaves similar but returns key/value pairs.

 ``` go
 even := func(i int) bool { return i%2 == 0 }